Irene Ryan: Recognition

 In both 1963 and 1964, Ryan was nominated for an Emmy Award for Outstanding Continued Performance by an Actress in a Series (Lead).

 Ryan was nominated for Broadway's 1973 Tony Award as Best Supporting or Featured Actress (Musical) for her performance in Pippin.
 She lost to Patricia Elliott (A Little Night Music) in a ceremony held about a month before Ryan's death.

 Death

 On March 10, 1973, Ryan suffered an apparent stroke during a performance of Pippin, flew home to California on her doctor's orders, and was hospitalized.
 She was diagnosed with an inoperable glioblastoma (malignant brain tumor).
 Ryan died at St. John's Hospital, Santa Monica, California, on April 26, 1973, aged 70.
 The causes of death were given as glioblastoma and arteriosclerotic heart disease.
 Her body was interred in a mausoleum at the Woodlawn Memorial Cemetery in Santa Monica beside her sister, Anna Thompson.

 Legacy and charitable causes

-The Irene Ryan Acting Scholarship awards scholarships to outstanding actors who participate in the Kennedy Center American College Theater Festival.
+The Irene Ryan Acting Scholarship awards scholarships to outstanding actors who participate in the American College Theatre Festival.
 The scholarship provides "recognition, honor, and financial assistance to outstanding student performers wishing to pursue further education."
 These scholarships have been awarded by the Irene Ryan Foundation since 1972.